BUTSpeechFIT/ORCA/README.md

 > **Status:** Paper under review for TACL (Transactions of the Association for Computational Linguistics)

-ORCA is a framework for assessing the quality of open-ended responses, particularly for audio question-answering tasks.
-The system uses language model representations with Beta distribution modeling to capture both the mean quality and uncertainty (variance) of responses based on multiple human annotations.
+ORCA is a framework for assessing the correctness of open-ended responses, particularly for audio question-answering tasks.
+The system uses language model representations and models the correctness of a response using Beta distribution thereby capturing both the mean and uncertainty (variance) of correctness score.
+The ORCA score strongly correlates with average human judgement and effectively captures the interpretive uncertainty.

 ## Coming Soon